10 Amazing Outer Space Books For Your Preschooler

 Publisher: Usborne Publishing

 As the name suggests, On the Moon tells you what exactly happens on the moon in an easy-to-understand language.
 Told in a second person narrative by a small girl, the book encourages your child to imagine herself as the protagonist.
-Thanks to the friendly visuals, young readers will be enticed into a magical journey.
+Thanks to the friendly visuals, she will be enticed into a magical journey to the moon.

 4. How to Catch a Star by Oliver Jeffers